Siemens buys Indian electrification company in $296 million deal

 The privately held New Delhi-based company makes low-voltage switchgear parts, metering devices and other products used to transmit and distribute electricity, Siemens said.

-The C&S deal comes as Siemens reorganises itself around its smart infrastructure and industrial automation businesses when it spins off its energy business this year.
+The C&S deal comes as Siemens reorganizes itself around its smart infrastructure and industrial automation businesses when it spins off its energy business this year.

 C&S, which employs 5,000 people, had estimated sales of around 150 million euros in 2019, with an operating profit margin of 10% to 15%, Siemens said.